EANS-Other capital market information: CORDIFIN S.p.A. / New bond issues

 CORDIFIN S.P.A.

-As indicated in the press-release published on 8 April 2020, the Promissory Notes of the Company are in bearer form, denominated in Euro, non-convertible, with fixed gross annual interest rate equal to 5% and reserved to professional investors.

-The Promissory Notes have been admitted to trading on the Vienna MTF, a multilateral trading facility managed and organized by the Wiener Börse AG. ***
+The Issuance has been admitted to trading on the Vienna MTF, a multilateral trading facility managed and organized by the Wiener Börse AG.

 Corporate details: